-Even though I have been living in New York City for over 11 years now, I still enjoy doing some touristy things every once in awhile.
-So last Saturday, my friend Teju and I decided to check out the When Harry Met Seinfeld Tour from On Location Tours.
-I’m not a big movie or tv person, but I did really love When Harry Met Sally and Seinfeld, so I knew I would enjoy the tour.
+Even though I have been living in New York City for over 11 years now, I still enjoy doing some touristy things every once in a while.
+So last Saturday, my friend Teju and I decided to check out On Location Tours’ When Harry Met Seinfeld Tour.
+I’m not a big movie or tv person, but I did love When Harry Met Sally and Seinfeld, so I knew I would enjoy the bus tour.

 The tour starts right outside McGee’s Pub, which is the inspiration for the bar in the tv show How I Met Your Mother.
 When we arrived, there was a bus waiting for us right across the street.
 Since I was one of the first to board the bus, I decided to sit in the front row, so that I wouldn’t miss anything.
 Being in the front, I didn’t have anyone tall blocking my view, but I did have to look up to see the tv clips, other than that the bus was very comfortable.
 There was also a restroom on board, just in case.

 Our tour guide Max, ended our When Harry Met Seinfeld tour with a great impression of Jim Carey from the Mask.
-He also told us about the other on location tours that focus on specific interests.
-I might have to try the Central Park TV and Movie Walking tour, since I am such a big fan of Central Park.
+He also told us about the other On Location Tours, like the Gossip Girl tour, that focus on specific interests.
+I might have to try the Central Park TV and Movie Walking tour since I am such a big fan of Central Park.
 Then, we got off the bus where we started, in front of McGee’s.

 What’s your favorite movie or tv scene filmed in New York?
+Have you visited any Seinfeld locations?
 Tell us about it in the comments below.